Adult Literacy (Adult Basic Education) initial 12-week Program

 By utilizing his step-by-step structured learning curriculum, we ensure adult students will gain the literacy competencies necessary to navigate their everyday lives.
 To do so, we begin with a core phonics curriculum and then gradually saturate the student’s learning with an essential reading comprehension curriculum.
 Next, we introduce more variegated problem-solving techniques to build reasoning and critical thinking skills.

 Overall, our basic literacy program is structured to engage the adult learner, beginning with the English alphabet to achieving satisfactory reading comprehension skills.

 ESL/ESOL (specific classes designed for adult ELL) 24 to 36-week program

 Our literacy curriculum workbooks and our practical real-life application study guides are specifically designed to accommodate ESL (English as a Second Language) and ESOL (English as a Second Other Language) learners.
-This program is ideal for the English Language Learner (ELL) who needs help learning and navigating the English language.
-Our ESL curriculum is presented in an environment that stimulates and engages the ELL student through a practical approach.
-This technique allows the student to learn the core of the English language while implementing the life application skills needed to comprehend the English language nuances.
+Our ESL classes for adults are ideal for the English Language Learner (ELL) who needs help with the acquisition and proficiency of the English language.
+Our ESL curriculum, combined with a structured format, is presented within an environment that stimulates and engages the ELL student through a practical approach.
+As we utilize this technique, the student learns the core of the English language while implementing the life application skills needed to comprehend the English language nuances.

-Our family literacy classes are designed for parents who desire to have their children integrated into the learning process.
+Our family literacy classes are designed for parents who want to integrate their children into the learning process.
 The parent and child will engage in an interactive literacy curriculum appropriate for the child’s respective grade level.
-Adhering to the Adult Education and Family Literacy Act, our program follows the position that: (1) a parent is the child’s first teacher and role model, and (2) the term “parent” refers to anyone fulfilling the responsibilities usually associated with the parenting of a child or children over a sustained period of time.
+Adhering to the Adult Education and Family Literacy Act, our program follows the position that: (1) a parent is the child’s first teacher and role model, and (2) the term “parent” refers to anyone fulfilling the responsibilities usually associated with the parenting of a child or children over a sustained period.